tylergasperlin/JSFunctionalProgramming/README.md

 The state of our program should be passed through pure functions.
 State should not be shared.

 Pass state and clone it.

+4. The use of const is an example of immutability.
+You cannot assign a new value to it.
+If you try and sort an array that was assigned to a const variable, you are able to.
+This means that const does not completely make the variable immutable.
+If you called Object.freeze() on a const variable an try to sort it, then you will get a console error.
+This demonstrates a completely immutable variable